 The good news is, it’s possible to ease the transition from relinquishing the keys, and to maintain senior independence.
 The tactics below from Senior HomeCare of Tucson, the top providers of professional in home caregivers Tucson seniors trust, are a good place to start when addressing driving safety for seniors.

 - Be proactive.
 Well before it’s time to consider the need for your senior loved one to stop driving, it’s a good idea to initiate the subject as something that will need to be considered “down the road.”
 Ask your loved one how she would like to handle the situation when the time comes, allowing her to have control and a say in how to best remain active and retain her freedom and independence.
 Write down her feelings and set the document aside to revisit as the time draws nearer.

 - Be aware.
-As time goes by, stay alert to any warning signs that could point to the need to re-evaluate the senior’s ability to drive safety.
+As time goes by, stay alert to any warning signs that could point to the need to re-evaluate the senior’s ability to drive safely.
 Watch for any signs of confusion or distraction, slowed response times, or excessive caution when driving.

 - Be an advocate.
 If any red flags arise that lead you to believe your senior – and other drivers and pedestrians – may be at risk for harm due to her driving, it’s time to take action.
 Pull back out the document you created earlier and review with the senior what she had agreed to at that time.
 If she’s resistant to giving up the keys, talk with her doctor to see if an underlying and correctable medical cause could be at play, such as a change in her eyeglass prescription.